 The Sandhills are an inland habitat type, characterized by rolling hills capped by deep coarse sands.
 They are wedged between the Coastal Plain and Piedmont regions of North and South Carolina and Georgia, within the ancestral homelands of the Tuscarora, Coharee, and Lumbee tribes.

-The longleaf pine is the dominant tree species in this system and is essential to its integrity, but the floral and faunal diversity of the system lies in its understory.
-In fact, the longleaf pine–wiregrass forest may well be the most diverse North American ecosystem north of the tropics, containing rare plants and animals not found anywhere else.
+The North Carolina Natural Heritage Program has classified 18 distinct community types for the Sandhills.
+Each type differs in hydrology, soils, species composition, dynamics, fire regime, and biological associations, and each type provides a different set of ecological functions and services.
+The longleaf pine is the dominant tree species in the Sandhills system and is essential to its integrity, but the floral and faunal diversity of the system lies in its understory.
 The understory throughout the longleaf range contains 150 to 300 species of groundcover plants per acre, more breeding birds than any other southeastern forest type, about 60% of the amphibian and reptile species found in the Southeast—many of which are endemic to the longleaf forest—and at least 122 endangered or threatened plant species.